ORCID/public-data-sync/README.md

 + How do I get a set of credentials to use the data sync?

 Contact the ORCID team at [support@orcid.org](mailto:support@orcid.org).
 In the message state you are requesting a set of Amazon AWS credentials to access the ORCID public data sync script.
-The ORCID team will confirm your access to the script and provide instructions for accessing the credentials via Passpack (the same method used when issuing ORCID API credentials).
+The ORCID team will confirm your access to the script and provide instructions for accessing the credentials via Passpack (the same method used when issuing ORCID API credentials) or encrypted email.

 + Who can use the data sync process?